silvansuter/Sudoku-Detector-and-Solver/README.md

 - Sources of the Sudoku Images: [sudoku1](https://raetsel.ch/raetseluebersicht/sudoku/), [sudoku2](), [sudoku3](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#/media/File:Sudoku_Puzzle_by_L2G-20050714_standardized_layout.svg), [sudoku4](https://f-puzzles.com)

 ## Planned Features
 - **Recognition Improvement**: Enhancements are planned to rectify any inaccuracies in the recognition process.
+Currently, the recognizer works best, on actual photographs of Sudokus, as compared to screenshots of computer generated Sudokus.
 - **Value Correction**: In the application, users should be able to correct wrongly recognized numbers with a double click.

 ## Licensing